BOOKING TERMS & CONDITIONS FOR THE SUPPLY OF GOODS AND / OR SERVICES

 f) The Parties are independent contracting parties, and nothing in this Agreement shall make any Party the agent, partner or legal representative of the other Party for any purpose whatsoever, nor does it grant either Party any authority to assume or create any obligation on behalf of or in the name of the other Party on any account whatsoever.

 g) This Agreement is governed by the laws of the State of New South Wales, Australia.
-The Parties submit to the jurisdiction of the courts of the State of New South Wales and any courts which may hear appeals from those courts.
+The Parties submit to the sole jurisdiction of the courts and tribunals of the State of New South Wales and any courts which may hear appeals from those courts.

 h) All Notices must be communicated in writing using the e-mail addresses notified by the Agent and the Tenant to each other when making a Booking or as otherwise advised after that time.
-Notices will be determined to have been received at 6pm if sent electronically prior to that time on that day.
+Notices will be determined to have been received at 6pm New South Wales time if sent electronically prior to that time on that day.